Enough has been said about defensive driving tips, but what about driving at night safety tips? Are they effective? Yes!

 You are three times more likely to get involved in an accident at night than in the day, at least according to NHTSA.

-Why are accidents more common at night than in the day?
+Why are accidents more common at night than during the day?
 It is because we are generally less active at night.
 Additionally, we cannot see as clearly as we do when the roads are soaked in sunlight.

 When you can’t see the road ahead of you clearly, you cannot always react in time to stop should there be an emergency.
 Too bright lights flashing here and there as you drive can also complicate things instead of helping you see your way.